FlorinAndrei/datascience_capstone_project/README.md

 ## Hyperparameter Optimization

 This was the most time-consuming part of the project.
-Training a single model on an RTX 3090 takes about 1 hour.
+Training a single model on an RTX 3090 GPU takes about 1 hour.
 I had a hyperparameter optimization loop, with Optuna, running a search in hyperparameter space for the best performance.

 The performance metric that was optimized is intersection-over-union (IoU).